BanklessDAO/bounty-board/README.md

 If you're adding from command line, you can use the mongoimport utility to import one of the JSON files in the `mongo/bounties` folder.

+Note: As of MongoDB 4.4 mongoimport is now a part of the MongoDB Database Tools package and must be downloaded seperately.
+For installation see the [MongoDB Database Tools](https://docs.mongodb.com/database-tools/installation/installation/)

 ```bash
 $ mongoimport\
     --db bountyboard\